microsoft/vcpkg-docs/vcpkg/maintainers/handling-usage-files.md

 configure_file("${CMAKE_CURRENT_LIST_DIR}/usage" "${CURRENT_PACKAGES_DIR}/share/${PORT}/usage" COPYONLY)
 ```

-This code snippet will copy the `usage` file located in the current directory to the destination path. `${CURRENT_PACKAGES_DIR}/share/${PORT}/usage`.
+This code snippet will copy the `usage` file to `${CURRENT_PACKAGES_DIR}/share/${PORT}/usage`.

-### Naming Convention

-To maintain consistency, it is advisable to name the usage files as `usage` within the respective packages directories.
-This naming convention will make it easier for contributors and users to locate and refer to the usage files.

 ### Content Format

-The content of the usage files should provide clear instructions, examples, or guidelines on how to effectively use the package.
-It should be concise, well-structured, and include any necessary code snippets, command-line instructions, or configuration details.
+When structuring the content of the usage files, it is important to focus on providing clear instructions, examples, or guidelines that cover the essential aspects of using the package.
+The content should be concise, well-structured, and emphasize the minimum build system integration required to ensure the basic functionality of the library.

-For example:
+While it can be tempting to include extensive code snippets, command-line instructions, or configuration details, it is advisable to avoid overwhelming users with excessive information.
+Instead, prioritize clarity and conciseness in explaining the fundamental steps necessary to utilize the package effectively.

+For more comprehensive and detailed information, users can refer to the [documentation](https://learn.microsoft.com/vcpkg/users/manifests).

+This is an example of a `usage` file for the `adios2` port.

 ```
 The package adios2 provides CMake targets: